 New York Non-obligated Spouse

 If you want to disclaim your spouse’s defaulted governmental education, state university, or city university loan or past-due support or past-due legally enforceable debt owed to a New York State agency or a New York City tax warrant judgment debt because you do not want to apply your part of a joint refund or refundable credit to a debt owed solely by your spouse, use the Non-obligate Spouse Allocation.
-This form (Form IT-280) is located within the Basic Information screen of the state program.
+This form (Form IT-280) is located within the State Section> Non-obligated Spouse Allocation (Form IT-280).